Best Spyderco Knives in 2022

 Plain edge and Japanese-oriented, Pacific Salt Black blade comes with the signature circular hole in the blade, and same ergonomic, grip-ready handle that you’ll come to love across all Spyderco products.
 Similar to the Atlantic Salt, you get exclusive H-1 steel that prevents rust, and takes an absolute ton to dull.
 The black injected-molded fiberglass and nylon handle ensures you’ll retain power when you’re holding it, while the blade’s diamond-like carbon coating puts it to the test—every test you could ever throw at it.
 The ultimate hunting knife.

-What ever happened to the good old fashioned pocket knife design?
+Whatever happened to the good old fashioned pocket knife design?
 Well, Spyderco didn’t forget their roots.
 Designed from the personal defense trainer, Michael Janich, to act as the perfect extension of your body in a situation where you need to defend yourself.
 Outfitted with a compression lock for storing the blade and nested stainless steel liners, Yojimbo 2 G-10 knife encourages a thumb-forward grip on the hilt, while the reinforced ergonomics feel natural in your hand, lefty or righty.
 Make sure you also check our selection of the best automatic knives for more great knife options.

 Spyderco doesn’t produce anything beneath their extremely high expectations and requirements for all their blades, which can impose a higher sticker price.
 The Resilience Black G-10 blade defies that overhead cost while sticking true to their beliefs, keeping the quality and sharpness to a very fine criteria.
 Components include a four-way hourglass clip, phosphor bronze for easy opening and closing, as well as a screw-together build for simple cleaning and repairs.
 You even get a punch hole through the base of the hilt, making it simple to hook onto your external frame backpack, or simply toss into your preferred EDC kit for quick access.